LandSandBoat/lsb-wiki/Server-installation---setup-[Raspberry-pi-3b-4,-Raspbian-OS].md

 nano map.conf
 nano search_server.conf
 ```
 Note: map.conf has many options for controlling drop rates, exp rates, and other things you may want to change.
+Some of these settings are not coded in, and may be removed at a later date (an example of this is the conquest calculation days, which will always be 7 days no matter what you put in here, it's never even checked by the server).

 ```
 cd ..